-I. In all cases where a dispute forms the object of arbitration or judicial proceedings, and particularly if the question on which the parties differ arises out of acts already committed or on the point of being committed, the Permanent Court of International Justice, acting in accordance with Article 41 of its Statute, or the arbitral tribunal, shall lay down within the shortest possible time the provisional measures to be adopted.
-The parties to the dispute shall be bound to accept such measures.
+r.
+In all cases where a dispute forms the object of arbitration or judicial proceedings, and particularly if the question on which the parties differ arises out of acts already committed or on the point of being committed, the Permanent Court of International Justice, acting in accordance with Article 4r of its Statute, or the Arbitral Tribunal shall lay down within shortest possible time the provisional measures to be adopted.
+The Parties to the dispute shall be bound to accept such measures.